No stranger to turmoil, Dutch dealmaker Wynaendts set for Deutsche chair

 ($1 = 0.8859 euros)

-(Reporting by Tom Sims and Frank Siebelt; Editing by Kirsten Donovan and Jane Merriman)
+(Reporting by Tom Sims and Frank Siebelt; Editing by Kirsten Donovan, Jane Merriman and David Evans)

 By Tom Sims and Frank Siebelt